 8. HubSpot Service Hub

-Hubspot Service Hub is a platform that focuses on ensuring all customer support data and communication are handled in a single, centralized space.
+HubSpot Service Hub is one of the best help desk ticketing systems, focusing on ensuring that all customer support data and communication are handled in a single, centralized space.

 It has a shared inbox through which support teams can access customers and switch among several communication channels.